LeiyJames/QA-Testing-Projects/API-Testing/README.md

 ## 🧑‍💻 Author

-Meri – Entry-Level QA Tester passionate about automation and learning by doing.
+Leigh - Software QA Tester passionate about automation and learning by doing.
 ✨ *Feel free to fork and improve or suggest additions!*